Recently, I have been talking about what Benedict XVI called the Dictatorship of Relativism, in modern secularism.

 And my beloved Kim has recently posted on Anti-Catholicism.

-Rather than write much more today, I am simply presenting an extract from my upcoming book that speaks to these very same things.
+Rather than write much more today, I simply present an extract from my upcoming book [now published as Cor Jesu Sacratissimum, see here] that speaks to these very same things.

-Like all such extractions, it will inevitably make better sense in the context of my book.
+Like all such extractions, it inevitably makes better sense in the context of my book.

 But with that caveat, I hope the following will be clear enough.